Words To Live By

 Ralph McQuarrie’s Universe

-After watching Rogue One again recently with my family, I couldn't help but daydream about all of the incredible work produced by the man behind all of the immersive designs that defined the original Star Wars universe.
-Legendary concept artist, Ralph McQuarrie, was the man behind the curtain that dazzled us from the moment we were jettisoned to the galaxy far, far away where a great adventure took place.
+After watching Rogue One again recently with my family, I couldn’t help but daydream about all of the incredible work produced by the one man behind all of the immersive designs that defined the original Star Wars universe.
+Legendary concept artist, Ralph McQuarrie, was the man behind the curtain working behind the scenes to bring key scenes to life.

-The folks who crafted Rogue One paid close attention to every detail down to the bolts that held the X-wings together.
+His brushstrokes dazzled us from the moment we were jettisoned to the galaxy far, far away where a great adventure took place.
+The folks who crafted Rogue One paid close attention to every detail down to the nuts and bolts that held the X-wings together.
 Every decal.
 Every rivet.
 All images below © Ralph McQuarrie.
 Used for editorial purposes only.

 Ralph McQuarrie also depicted key visuals in other monumental films such as this Bible illustration below of the Ark of the Covenant for Indiana Jones and the Raiders of the Lost Ark.
-He was also involved in the mothership design for Close Encounters of the Third Kind.
+He was also involved in the mothership design (bottom) for Close Encounters of the Third Kind.

 The Power of Positive Thinking

-With his spirits raised I decided to shake things up a bit for myself.
-With the bumpers up I thought why not try this pinball-style bumping the ball back and forth across the lane as it headed to it's mark.
+With their spirits raised to quite a ruckus I decided to shake things up a bit for the two of us.
+With the bumpers up I thought why not try this pinball-style bumping the ball back and forth across the lane as it headed to its mark.
 So I took a few frames to test my theory, and I got a strike and a spare.
+Things were beginning to take shape.

-I also started spinning my body around numerous times while I was skipping up the lane before releasing the ball.
+I also started spinning my body around effortlessly numerous times while I was skipping up the lane before releasing the ball.
+Once we added spinning our bodies around the energy we generated was palpable.
+We were bending math to our will.
 My friend continued having a great game as I experimented with yet another test: closing my eyes while I spun around and headed to the line to release the ball.
 Essentially I was adhering to Obi Wan Kenobi’s advice to Luke just moments before he blew up the Death Star: “Let go your conscious self and act on instinct.”
 In doing so we broke free from our minds’ constraints on our performance.
-By living in and embracing the moment we were able to apply laser focus as we rolled along with the remainder of our games.
+By living in and embracing the moment we were able to apply laser focus as we bowled along with the remainder of our games.

 After numerous spares and a few strikes we had wrapped up our third game.
 We tallied our final combined total between three games at 598 points (our usual average was 300 points).
 Even with the four sets of 3s in a row my buddy beat me two games out of three.